AlkekLibrary/archivematica-pbcore/README.md

 # archivematica-pbcore
-Adds support for Pbcore format for metadata cvs imports in to archivematic 1.4.1.<br>
+Adds support for Pbcore format for metadata csv imports in to archivematic 1.4.1.<br>
 https://github.com/artefactual/archivematica